DataDog/documentation/content/en/tracing/dynamic_instrumentation/_index.md

 2. Click **Create Probe** in the top right, or click the three dot context menu on a service and select **Add a probe for this service**.
 3. Select **Snapshot** as the probe type.
 4. If not prefilled, choose a service from the list.
-5. If not prefilled, choose environment and version.
+5. If not prefilled, choose runtime, environment and version.
 6. If you set up Source Code Integration for the service, you can select the file where you want to set the probe.
 7. In the source code, select a line on which to set the probe.